In this guideline

 IPONZ will normally process the notice of opposition within two working days.

 Grounds of opposition

 Sections 17, 18 and 25

 The notice of opposition needs to clearly set out each of the grounds relied upon by the opponent and must also include a clear reference to the section of the Act to which those grounds relate.
 If the grounds are not pleaded clearly, the notice may not be accepted by IPONZ.
 5

-The onus is on the opponent to prove that the trade mark application was not entitled to registration at the relevant date.
+The onus is on the applicant for registration of the trade mark to establish that the proposed trade mark is registerable.
 6 Grounds include:

 - The trade mark applicant is not entitled to claim to be the owner of the mark.
 7